ino9dev/ltml/README.md

 - [x] implement to handle Report/ConccurentCountOverTime syntax (20150811 done)
 - [x] modify Manifest syntax for designation of outputpath(20150813 done)
 - [x] modify Manifest syntax for designation of instance type(like JMeter/LoadRunner/OtherTools)(20150813 only JMeter done)
+- [x] implement to handle Transaction/Method syntax
+- [x] implement to handle Transaction/Procotol syntax
+- [x] implement to handle Transaction syntax for CaptureFileName
+- [x] implement to handle Report/Result syntax
 - [ ] implement to handle Transaction/Body syntax
-- [ ] implement to handle Transaction/CaptureFile syntax
-- [ ] implement to handle Transaction/Method syntax
-- [ ] implement to handle Transaction syntax for CaptureFileName
-- [ ] implement to handle Report/Result syntax
 - [ ] implement to handle Parameter syntax
 - [ ] implement to handle Correlation(this name will be changed) syntax
 - [ ] tests(acceptance test)